-$\langle \Phi \rangle_i$ , obtained averaging all $\Phi$ measured within each $V_i$ .
-This smoothing process flattens undesirable outliers i) it enables the identification of clustered structures using an algorithm based on gravity theory where, by knowing positions in space and individual masses of a complete volume-limited sample of mass tracers, local gravitational potentials can be computed from volume density and mapped by contour plots of the potential projected surface; ii) being gravity a long range force, the potential distribution is smoother than the density distribution since the contribution to local potential fields due to small density fluctuations is irrelevant.
-This is an important property which enables us to constrain coverdensities with a clearer physical meaning than for example, spatial density has density based.
+- i) it enables the identification of clustered structures using an algorithm based on gravity theory where, by knowing positions in space and individual masses of a complete volume-limited sample of mass tracers, local gravitational potentials can be computed from volume density and mapped by contour plots of the potential projected surface; - ii) being gravity a long range force, the potential distribution is smoother than the density distribution since the contribution to local potential fields due to small density fluctuations is irrelevant.
+This is an important property which enables us to constrain overdensities with a clearer physical meaning than, for example, spatial density-based algorithms; - iii) it does not require any threshold to be set overcoming the problem of arbitrary density thresholds in the clustering analysis.
+A property that reduces the complexity of the GPM and enables to build a fast and simple program that can run on a notebook with little computer time consumption and only once.